-We continue to explore potential new customers to complement the existing US and Europe customer base of the Company.
-We are also increasing our presence and activity in the Asia Pacific region by actively pursuing the local markets in the region.
+We continue to pursue new institutional customers in the US, Europe and Asia Pacific Market to increase our customer based.
+We also consider Asia Pacific region as a growth area as we seek to cater to the local markets in the region.
 We see a stable demand for consumables and other products in the healthcare, hospitality and personal protective apparels.

 We have streamlined our Philippine operations to increase production efficiency.
-We have also expanded our Cambodia production base with the incorporation of Medtecs MSEZ Corp.
-Ltd. in Bavet, Cambodia to take advantage of the favorable cost-conditions in Cambodia.
+We have strengthened our presence in Cambodia with manufacturing facilities in Kampong Cham and Bavet, Cambodia.